nandini211995/Explainability-of-deep-learning-model-using-LIME/README.md

 **Dataset** : CIFAR10

-This work includes the ImageNet Pretrained Model and generation a visual explanation of the model's predictions on 10 samples from CIFAR-10 test data using LIME.
+This work includes the VGG16 which is  ImageNet Pretrained Model and generation a visual explanation of the model's predictions on
+10 samples from CIFAR-10 test data using LIME.
 (One sample from each class)